revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/C#Collections.md

 <blockquote>

-- The foreach loop in C# is used to iterate over the elements of a collection.
-Here, the collection may be an array or a list or a dictionary, etc. As per the name i.e. foreach, it executes the loop body for each element present in the array or collection.
+- The foreach loop in C# is used to iterate over the elements of a collection.Here, the collection may be an array or a list or a dictionary, etc.As per the name i.e.foreach, it executes the loop body for each element present in the array or collection.

-- In C#, the foreach loop iterates collection types such as Array, ArrayList, List, Hashtable, Dictionary, etc. It can be used with any type that implements the `IEnumerable` interface.
+- In C#, the foreach loop iterates collection types such as Array, ArrayList, List, Hashtable, Dictionary, etc.It can be used with any type that implements the `IEnumerable` interface.

 **Syntax**: